 How does this medication work?
 What will it do for me?

 Bezafibrate belongs to the class of medications known as fibrates.
-Bezafibrate is used in addition to diet and other measures to treat high cholesterol.
-It is especially useful in reducing triglycerides, a type of lipid (fat).
+Bezafibrate is used in addition to diet and other measures to treat high cholesterol and high-to-very-high levels of triglycerides, a type of lipid (fat).

 Do not give this medication to anyone else, even if they have the same symptoms as you do.
 It can be harmful for people to take this medication if their doctor has not prescribed it.